Levonelle

 - ciclosporin, a medicine that suppresses the immune system

-You may need an alternative method of emergency contraception.
+You may need an alternative method of emergency contraception in these cases.

 -